 How Much Salt?

 3/4 teaspoon salt = 1,725 mg sodium

 1 teaspoon salt = 2,300 mg sodium

-Stress also can cause your blood pressure levels to spike, so make sure to do things that help you relax and reset; for example, listen to your favorite music, go for a walk or take a yoga class.
+Stress also can cause your blood pressure levels to spike, so make sure to do things that help you relax and reset.
+Some examples include: listen to your favorite music, go for a walk, or take a yoga class.

 Medications Play Role

 Some people also will need one or more medications to help lower their blood pressure.
 For example:

 - People with stage 1 high blood pressure who are likely to develop cardiovascular disease (those with an ASCVD risk score of 10% or higher, a formal calculation of the likelihood you will have a heart attack or stroke in the next 10 years) or other known risk factors (for example, chronic kidney disease or diabetes).

 - People with stage 2 high blood pressure.